Internet-of-People/hydra-airdrop-3/README.md

 A very helpful video has already been uploaded to our official Internet of People YouTube Channel, explaining how to [register for the first Hydra Airdrop](https://youtu.be/hvMySKfQZ7Q).
 There is also a video explaining how to [register balances held in Coinomi Wallet](https://youtu.be/Hu6JHJPks30).
 The procedure is exactly the same for the second airdrop.
 The only difference is that the second airdrop is not a lottery, so the amount of tokens is already fixed when you register.

-We also have a Java-based (works on Windows, Linux, MacOS...) command line tool to register all your addresses at once, including the ones the wallet doesn't show unless you run *listaddressgroupings*.
+We also have a Java-based (works on Windows, Linux, MacOS...) command line tool, from one of the past airdrops, to register all your addresses at once, including the ones the wallet doesn't show unless you run *listaddressgroupings*.
 It can be found [here](https://github.com/libertaria-project/hydra-airdrop-2/raw/master/src/register/jar/ClaimAirdrop.jar).
 To use it, see the steps listed [here](https://github.com/libertaria-project/hydra-airdrop-2/blob/master/src/register/jar/README.md).
 Please verify at least the MD5 hash of the jar.
 You can do this [here](http://onlinemd5.com) after downloading the jar.
+We do not guarantee it'll work with this airdrop but it should work fine, and there's no harm in trying.

 I received fewer Hydras than expected